broncowdd/BoZoN/readme.md

 ## Minimalist Drag & drop file sharing app

-- Install: just unzip on your server; no database/ php 5.2 and create an admin account.
+- Install: just unzip on your server and create an admin account.
 - Config: just change config.php file.
 - Upload a file: go to index.php?p=admin page, connect and then drop files in the dashed area... that's it !
 - Organize files & folders, share them, manage the shared access etc.